CURRICULUM & COURSE INFORMATION

 Prerequisite: Mathematics 8

 This course provides many of the tools needed to understand God’s creation and is a foundational course for further studies in senior mathematics.
 Topics include rational numbers, powers and exponents, linear relations, linear equations, polynomials, spatial proportional reasoning, financial mathematics and data analysis.
+The main objective of the course is to have students be comfortable with performing the BEDMAS operations on fractions and decimals, as well as learning the basic algorithms of solving for variables.
+Students will also be encouraged to strengthen their mental math skills, particularly for numerical operations for digits between 1-15 for the basic operations (Adding, Subtracting, Multiplying, and Dividing).

-Mathematics 9/10 Accelerated
+Mathematics 9/10 Accelareted

 Graduation Requirement: Mathematics 10